-Shamelessly, he praised those rulers from the Umayyad who had committed acts of crime against Muslims.
-For example, he spoke highly of Hajjaj Bin Yusuf, who was responsible for spilling the blood of thousands of Muslims.
-Tabari tells us that when one of Mansoor's courtiers complained saying, "...
-I did not think that I would like to see the day when al-Hajjaj would be discussed in your house...", Monsoor replied, "Why do you disapprove of that?
-He was a man whom people trusted with power, and he served them well.
-I would be happy, by God, if I could find a man like Hajjaj so that 1 could hand over my responsibilities to him and settle him in one of the two Harems (Mecca and Medina)..."
+Shamlessly, he praised those rulers from the Ummayade who had committed acts of crime against Muslims.
+For example, he spoke highly of Hayaj Bin Yusuf, who was responsible for spilling the blood of thousands of Muslims.
+Tabari tells us that when one of Mansoor's courtiers complained saying,"...
+I did not think that I would like ;o see the day when al-Haiiaj would be discussed in your house...", Monsoor replied, " Why do you disapprove of (hat^ He was a man whom people trusted with power, and he served them well.
+I would be happy, by God, if 1 could find a man like Hajjaj so that 1 could hand over my responsibilities to him and settle him in one of the two Harems (Mecca and Medina)... "

-You can now imagine how hard it must have been for Imam Jafar Sadiq (a.s.) to have served the Muslim community during the reign of this tyrant.
-As a matter of fact, Mansoor was after Imam (a.s.) and had him called to Iraq several times with the main object of killing him.
-It was Allah's protection exclusively that protected the Imam (a.s.).
+You can now imagine how hard it must have been for Imam Jaffer Sadiq (AS) to have served the Muslim community7 during the reign of this tyrant.
+As a matter of fact, Mansoor was after Imam (A.S) and had him called to Iraq several times with the main object of killing him.
+It was Allah's protection exclusively that protected the Imam (A.S)

-A man by the name of Muhammad Bin Abdullah Iskandari reports: "One day 1 went to meet Mansoor and found him worried and sad.
+A man by the name of Muhammed Bin Abdullah Iskandari reports: "One day 1 went to meet Mansoor and found him worried and sad.
 1 asked for the reason.
-Mansoor told me that whereas he had succeeded in killing hundreds of the members from the progeny of the Prophet, he still had not been able to kill the head of the house, meaning Imam Jafar Sadiq (a.s.)".
-Muhammad inquired as to why would Mansoor want to kill the Imam who was the best person of the times.
+Mansoor told me that whereas he had succeeded in killing hundreds of the members from the progeny of the Prophet, he still had not been able to kill the head of the house, meaning Imam Jaffer Sadiq (A.S)".
+Muhammad inquired as to why would Mansoor want to kill the imam who was the best person of the times.
 Mansoor acknowledged Imam's greatness and innocence.
-Nevertheless, he regarded Imam (a.s.) as the main cause of his worries.
-Mansoor then sent for the Imam (a.s.) and instructed his executioner to wait for instructions to behead the Imam (a.s.).
-However, when the Imam (a.s.) came to Mansoor, the latter's entire attitude changed.
-He showed excessive respect towards the Imam (a.s.) and expressed apologies for disturbing the Imam (a.s.) at this tune of the night.
-He asked the Imam (a.s.) if he needed anything from him.
-The Imam (a.s.) replied that the best things that Mansoor could do for him was to leave him alone.
-This Mansoor promised to do and he let the Imam (a.s.) go home.
+Nevertheless, he regarded Imam (A.S) as his main cause of worry.
+Mansoor then sent for the Imam and instructed his executioner to await for instructions to behead the Imam (A.S).
+However, when the Imam (A.S) came to Mansoor, the latter's entire attitude changed.
+He showed excessive respect towards the Imam (A.S) and expressed apologies for disturbing the Imam (A.S) at this tune of the night.
+He asked the Imam if he needed any thing from him.
+The Imam (A.S) replied that the best things that Mansoor could do for him w7as to leave him alone.
+This Mansoor promised to do and he let the Imam (A.S) go home.

-The narrator says that after the Imam's departure, he asked Mansoor as to why he had spared the Imam's life though he had called the Imam (a.s.) for no other reason than to kill him.

-Mansoor explained that with the Imam (a.s.), appeared four huge serpents, which warned Mansoor that should he do any harm to the Imam (a.s.), the serpents would devour him.
-Fearing for his own life, Mansoor let the Imam (a.s.) go unharmed.
+Then narrator says that after the Imam's departure, he asked Mansoor as to why he had spared the Imam's life though he had called the Imam (A.S) for no other reason than to kill him.
+Mansoor explained that with the Imam, appeared 4 huge serpent, which warned Mansoor that should he do any harm to the Imam (A.S), the serpent would devour him.
+Fearing for his own life, Mansoor let the Imam go unharmed.